-On July 4th, 237 years ago, Congress adopted the Declaration of Independence.
+On July 4th, 250 years ago, Congress adopted the Declaration of Independence.
 (Congress declared independence on July 2nd, adopted the Declaration on July 4th, and the delegates began to sign the document on August 2nd).
-This year, as in every year since then, Americans will celebrate with Fourth of July parades, and some will even listen to a reading of the Declaration.
-Among other things, what we celebrate is the knowledge that our country was built on very sound, if somewhat flawed, foundations, and that the government established so long ago has succeeded admirably.
-Not perfectly, but admirably.

 By 1826, Fourth of July celebrations were already a well-established tradition, beginning with the first one in Philadelphia in 1777, and a ritual seemed universally accepted: a parade accompanied by “bands of music,” from the courthouse to the church where a local or visiting minister would give a sermon, songs would be sung, a specially chosen person would read the Declaration, the minister would give his benediction, then everyone would parade back to the center of town and disperse, some to their homes, others to a hotel for a “handsome repast” followed by toasts.
-All would then go home feeling they had shared in the expression of patriotic feelings and appreciation for their exceptional country and for the sacrifices made to create it.1
+All would then go home feeling they had shared in the expression of patriotic feelings and appreciation for their exceptional country and for the sacrifices made to create it.2

 Charles George came to Flemington to commence publishing a newspaper in 1825.
-He had been running a printing shop in Philadelphia, and it is likely that he was invited to Flemington by a group of men who met in February 1825 to discuss the need for a paper in town.4 The first issue of his Hunterdon Gazette came out on March 24, 1825, which gave George a few months practice before the 1825 July 4th celebration, and that event gave him some preparation for covering the far more important one in 1826.
+He had been running a printing shop in Philadelphia, and it is likely that he was invited to Flemington by a group of men who met in February 1825 to discuss the need for a paper in town.
+(See Charles George and the Hunterdon Gazette.)

 “to make such arrangements as they shall deem requisite for celebrating the day in a manner corresponding with the magnitude of the cause which gave it existence.
 Messrs.
 P. I. Clark, Wurts, and Miller were unanimously appointed the committee, and have already commenced preparations for a splendid celebration.”